 - Refrigeration Knowledge

 - Electrical Components and How those Components Work

 - Air Conditioner Sequence of Operation

 Types of Airconditioners

 There are two basic types of central air conditioners.
 The package system where all the components are in one unit or package.
-There is the split system central air conditioning systems.
+And there are the split system central air conditioning systems.
 These systems will have the components split from each other and connected via wiring and a refrigeration line set.

 Both systems have basically the same components but these components have different configurations.
 Finding the problem will require understanding these basic components and controls.
 Whether they are configured in a split system central air conditioning system or a package unit air conditions system.

 Components - The Evaporator and Possible Evaporator Problems

-The Evaporator coil is a one of the major components.
+The Evaporator coil is one of the major components.
 And depending on the problem that needs repair depends on whether to check the coil in the air conditioner.
 The evaporator coil receives low-pressure low-temperature refrigerant.

 As the refrigerant passes through the coils it absorbs heat from the air that passes over the coils.
 When troubleshooting you need to check that the coil has the proper amount of airflow across the coils.
 Airflow first and then refrigerant charge next.

 It is also important the proper amount of refrigerant is available inside the evaporator coils.
-The air conditioner system can be overcharged and too much refrigerant in the system.
+The air conditioner system can be overcharged with too much refrigerant in the system.
 The same can be applied to heat pumps since heat pumps are air conditioning systems that can also provide heat.
 Heat pumps provide heating and cooling.

 Skills for Fixing the Air Conditioner Problem